toralf/torutils/README.md

 #### Details

-Generic rules for local network, ICMP, ssh and user services (if defined) are applied.
+Generic rules for local network, ICMP, ssh and local user services (if defined) are applied.
 Then these rules are applied (in this order) for a connection attempt from an ip to the local ORPort:

 1. trust ip of Tor authorities and snowflake